HankXiong/M-estimator-stable-tail-dependence-function-/README.md

 # M-estimator-stable-tail-dependence-function-
 Please see 'MEstmatorForTailDependenceInArbitraryDimension -EINMAHL et al 2012' for details, you can download this paper from 'https://projecteuclid.org/euclid.aos/1349196391'.
-These work all devote to replicate the result in their paper.
+All code devote to replicating the result in their paper.

 1. Generate data with specific dependence structure (logistic distribution with Frechet marginal distribution, 2-factor model)